Summer flight chaos: Are flights being cancelled due to staff shortage?

-This is obviously very costly for the passengers, who may miss out on entire days worth of hotel stays, pre-booked tours, or transport connections due to their flights getting canceled.
+This is obviously very costly for the passengers, who may miss out on entire days worth of hotel stays, pre-booked tours, or transport connections due to their flights getting cancelled.
 Many passengers will also find themselves without their luggage, as the lack of staff has also led to a huge pile up of luggage at airports as airlines struggle to get everything up and running after the pandemic lull.
 And, according to some flight companies, this flight chaos is not likely to end anytime soon.

-What’s causing the summer flight chaos in Europe?
+What’s causing the summer flight chaos?

 Flight staff shortage among airlines

-The biggest reason behind summer flights getting canceled is staff shortages among the airlines.
+The biggest reason behind summer flights getting cancelled is staff shortages among the airlines.
 Because of the pandemic, many airlines were operating at reduced capacity and had to fire many of their staff — in some cases, by the hundreds.

 Unfortunately, this also meant that many airlines were not prepared for the increase in demand this summer.